Map shows the Best Countries to Live in Europe in 2021

 It is becoming more and more clear that GDP (gross domestic product) alone is not a good indicator of a country’s performance.

-The Boston Consulting Group (BCG) developed a better way to measure “sustainable well-being” of a country, based on 44 different indicators…
+The Boston Consulting Group (BCG) developed a better way to measure the “sustainable well-being” of a country, based on 44 different indicators…

-The indicators measure, among others, the rate of unemployment, inflation, prevalence of diseases, life expectancy, quality and accessibility of education, infrastructure, state of the environment, control of corruption & press freedom.
+The indicators measure, among others, the rate of unemployment, inflation, the prevalence of diseases, life expectancy, quality and accessibility of education, infrastructure, state of the environment, control of corruption & press freedom.

 You will find it interesting that the list is dominated by countries where a Germanic language is spoken (each of the top 13 countries has a Germanic language as an official or majority language).
 Do you think this is a coincidence?